A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Review of Maxwell's demon

-Maxwell's demon is also realized in autonomous systems \citep{Horowitz+Esposito14PhysRevX,Loos+Klapp20NewJPhys}.
+Maxwell's demon systems are also realized in an autonomous manner \citep{Horowitz+Esposito14PhysRevX,Loos+Klapp20NewJPhys}.
 The time evolution of an autonomous system can be expressed by stochastic differential equations without external interference, such as human manipulation.
-In such an autonomous system, $X$ and $Y$ change continuously in time, and it is difficult to stop the change of one and examine the other's time evolution.
-In other words, for autonomous systems, the distinction between the ``Demon'' and the ``Particle'' is not necessarily clear.
+In such a system, one cannot isolate individual steps, such as measurement and control, since all steps can occur simultaneously and continuously over time.
+This is a major difference between the Szilard engine and autonomous processes.
+Thus, the distinction between the ``Demon'' and the ``Particle'' appears unclear.